emma-community/emma-csi-driver/README.md

 ## Requirements

 - Kubernetes 1.20+
-- emma.ms account with API access
+- Emma.ms account with API access
 - Go 1.21+ (for building from source)

 ## Installation